ome/omero-documentation/contributing/team-communication.rst

 -------------------------------

 Our Jenkins_ server is available :jenkins:`here <>` and also uses LDAP authentication.
-Jenkins provides a mechanism to run arbitrary tasks (“jobs”) on one or more platforms after particular events (time of day, git push, etc.) These jobs build all of the binaries released by the team, and also run automated testing.
+Jenkins provides a mechanism to run arbitrary tasks ("jobs") on one or more platforms after particular events (time of day, git push, etc.) These jobs build all of the binaries released by the team, and also run automated testing.

 .. _jenkins_screenshot:
 .. figure:: /images/jenkins_screenshot.png